vaibhavmagon/Algorithms/README.md

 # Problem Solving using JavaScript!

-This repo contains files with various problems and algorithms solved in pure Javascript.
+This repo contains files with various problems and algorithms solved in pure Javascript (for the love of it) :-)

 Some of them are: